 Jesus, thank for the good that comes from making a compact, covenant, or contract.
 It’s good to positively define what to do , as well as what not to do.
 Thank You for the battles of this Constitutional Convention in 1857.

-Forgive the Democrats of Minnesota their judgments of Republicans.
-More accurately, forgive this Democratic judgment of black Minnesotans, and the desire to withhold the vote from them.
-Forgive the Republican party its counter judgments of Democrats, and Minnesotans of African descent.
-Forgive both parties offenses of using “moral superiority” as a political weapon, and all assumptions, judgments, and counter-judgments based on “moral superiority”.
-Forgive the judgments, grudges, and bitterness of black Minnesotans’ towards each party.
+Will You forgive the Democrats of Minnesota their judgments’ of Republicans.
+More accurately, will You forgive this Democratic judgment of black Minnesotans, and the desire to withhold the vote from them.
+Forgive the Republican party its counter-judgments of Democrats, and Minnesotans of African descent.
+Forgive both parties offenses of using “moral superiority” as a political weapon, and all assumptions, judgments, and counter-judgments based on it.
+Will You forgive the judgments, grudges, and bitterness of black Minnesotans’ towards each party?

 “Therefore, as God’s chosen people, holy and dearly loved, clothe Yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.”
 Colossians 3:12-13

 Reblogged this on By the Mighty Mumford and commented: